 On one hand, colored leaves on the ground look so peaceful and beautiful.
 On the other hand, fallen leaves mean someone has to rake them into piles.
 Thankfully the boys in our family get that fun job.

-As I started thinking of a recipe to make this month, I kept going back to apple salad.
+As I started thinking of an apple recipe to make this month, I kept going back to apple salad.
 You have had this before, right?
 Creamy pudding filled with apple chunks and candy bars is the best way to do a salad in my opinion.